Common Questions About Breast Revision Surgery

 Breast revision surgery, which often involves removing or replacing silicone or saline breast implants, is done to change the type or size of your implants.
-Your surgeon also may perform this procedure to correct problems from previous New Jersey breast augmentation or New Jersey breast lift.
+Your surgeon also may perform this procedure to correct problems from a previous breast augmentation or breast lift.

 If you think you need New Jersey breast revision surgery, below is more information.

 Some common reasons women want breast implant revision surgery are:

 - A saline breast implant from a breast augmentation has deflated, or an imaging test shows a silicone implant is leaking

 - You want to change to another type or size of breast implant

 - You are experiencing scar tissue tightening around the breast implant – capsular contracture – or the implant’s position shifted

 - Breast tissue has changed because of weight gain, weight loss or skin stretching